Kendall County Events - Chronicle Media

 $1

-This week, the film Kung Fu Panda will be shown on the big screen at the historic Paramount Theatre for just $1.
+This week, the film “Jaws” will be shown on the big screen at the historic Paramount Theatre for just $1.
 Concessions are available.
 Doors open at 6:15 p.m.
 For more information, visit www.paramountaurora.com.

 Oswego Public Library, Montgomery Campus, 1111 Reading Drive, Montgomery